Fleabane (Conyza spp.)

 - In areas where there is little competition, Fleabane quickly invades and establishes.

-- Fleabane builds a strong root system over the Winter, and then grows rapidly in the Spring.
-Fleabanes that over-winter are very difficult to control.
+- Fleabane builds a strong root system over the Winter, and in the Spring grows quickly.
+Plants that over-winter are very difficult to control.

-In closely mown or when it is young, Horseweed appears as a flat, rosette like weed.
-However as it matures, the stem lengthens and leaves form around the entire stem.
+In close mown turf or when it is young, Horseweed looks like a flat, rosette like weed.
+However, as it matures, the stem lengthens and leaves form around the entire stem.

 In the Spring and Autumn, large clumps of flowers form around the top of the tall stem, and these form fluffy clusters as its seeds form.